fitecluborg/docker/experimental/vlan-networks.md

 Macvlan and Ipvlan are a new twist on the tried and true network virtualization technique.
 The Linux implementations are extremely lightweight because rather then using the traditional Linux bridge for isolation, they are simply associated to a Linux Ethernet interface or sub-interface to enforce seperation between networks and connectivty to the physical network.

 Macvlan and Ipvlan offer a number of unique features and plenty of room for further innovations with the various modes.
-Two high level advantages of these approaches are, the positive performance implications of bypassing the Linux bridge and the simplicity of having less moving parts.
-Removing the bridge that traditionally resides in between the Docker host NIC and container interface leaves a very simple setup consisting of container interfaces, attached directly to the Docker host interface.
-This result is easy access for external facing services as there is no port mappings in these scenarios.
+Two high level advantages of these approaches are, the positive performance implications of bypassing the Linux bridge and the simplicity of having fewer moving parts.
+Removing the bridge that traditionally resides between the Docker host NIC and container interface leaves a very simple setup consisting of container interfaces, attached directly to the Docker host interface.
+The result is easy access for external facing services as there are no port mappings in these scenarios.

 ### Pre-Requisites

-- The examples on this page are all single host and setup using Docker experimental builds that can be installed with the following instructions: [Install Docker experimental](https://github.com/docker/docker/tree/master/experimental)
+- The examples on this page are all single host and set up using Docker experimental builds that can be installed with the following instructions: [Install Docker experimental](https://github.com/docker/docker/tree/master/experimental)

 - All of the examples can be performed on a single host running Docker.
 Any examples using a sub-interface like `eth0.10` can be replaced with `eth0` or any other valid parent interface on the Docker host.
-Sub-interfaces with a `.` are created on the fly. `-o parent` interfaces can also be left out of the `docker network create` all together and the driver will create a `dummy` interface that will enable local host connectivity to perform the examples.
+Sub-interfaces with a `.` are created on the fly. `-o parent` interfaces can also be left out of the `docker network create` altogether and the driver will create a `dummy` interface that will enable local host connectivity to perform the examples.

 - Kernel requirements:

- - To check your current kernel version, use `uname -r` to display your kernel version
+ - Use `uname -r` to display your kernel version
  - Macvlan Linux kernel v3.9–3.19 and 4.0+
  - Ipvlan Linux kernel v4.2+ (support for earlier kernels exists but is buggy)